kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 ### OnStop Service Method

-This method is in the `service.cs` file and is triggered when Windows stops the service.
+The `OnStop` method is in the `service.cs` file and is triggered when Windows stops the service.

-We unsubscribe **PNRTPM** channel and finalize the thread that was created to monitor the server.
+This method unsubscribes from the **PNRTPM** channel and finalizes the thread that was created to monitor the server.

 ``` csharp
 protected override void OnStop()